 To limit this liability, consider designating multiple system administrators, so that no employee has unchecked access to security measures.
 Designating several system administrators distributes accountability, which is beneficial for several reasons:

 - If one administrator isn’t present you’ll still have access to the system.

 - You eliminate the risk of a conflict of interest.

 - Each administrator can still complete daily tasks without compromising key security.

 When an employee leaves, it's important to ensure they don't still have access to company systems and assets.
 The same electronic key control system that allows you to set up multiple users also allows you to remove terminated employees from the system.
 In doing so, you can protect your company against potential credential abuse.
 Whether it’s an employee trying to clock in for a coworker, or an ex-employee looking to steal from their former boss, password security is not to be taken lightly.

-For more information on how to maintain asset security, read our post “Vehicles Stolen From Milwaukee County Dealerships.”
+For more information on how to maintain key security, read our post “Do You Know Where Your Keys Are?”